 Printing, downloading and e-mail: Printing, downloading and sending records and search results via e-mail is available for most databases, including the Library Catalog.
-All Library PCs allow downloading to diskette or USB drive (also known as flash, key or USB flash drives).
+All Library PCs allow downloading to a USB drive (also known as flash, key or USB flash drives).
 Basic printing is ten cents per page and using funds from an OIT Print Accounts.

 Adding Money to an OIT Print Account

 Library Catalog lookup stations: Work stations that search the Library Catalog only are available across from the Circulation desk as well as adjacent to the Library book stacks (on both the second and third floors).

 Computer Facilities for Users with Special Needs: The Library attempts to work with students to accommodate special needs.
 Workstations equipped with Assistive Technology are available by appointment.
 Please see a Reference Librarian if you have needs that go beyond existing equipment and/or software.

 Wireless Access: Wireless access is provided on the CSU Stanislaus campus (including within the University Library) by the Office of Information Technology.
 Affiliated users should logon using their campus ID and password, while guest access is available upon submission of an email address.
 A brief guide on "How to connect to the wireless network" is available at the Reference Desk.